DVB-T2: Romania

-The DVB-T transmitters were shut down since 1 September 2016, so only the DVB-T2 network remains on air.
+The DVB-T transmitters were shut down on the 1st of September 2016, so only the DVB-T2 network remains on air.
 As of 1 October 2016, 85% of the population and 78% of the Romanian territory (as stated by the broadcaster) are covered by DVB-T2 signal.
 The 9 TV channels that are broadcast at the moment are produced by the national television: TVR HD + 8 SD channels TVR1, TVR2, TVR3, TVR Cluj, TVR Craiova, TVR Iasi, TVR Timișoara, TVR Tg Mures.

 Russia

 In September 2011, Russian governmental authorities have approved the decision that since this date all newly built terrestrial digital TV networks will use the DVB-T2 standard.
 In some regions of Russia DVB-T/MPEG-4 networks (mostly consisting of one multiplex) have already been deployed before this decision was made.

-On 1 March 2012 "Russian Television and Radio Broadcasting Network" has started DVB-T2 broadcasting in Tatarstan.
+On 1 March 2012, "Russian Television and Radio Broadcasting Network" has started DVB-T2 broadcasting in Tatarstan.
 This is the first region in Russia where DVB-T2 is being used.

 In January 2015, transition to DVB-T2 finished.
 DVB-T2 used on the whole territory of Russia.
-In 2019 almost all TV in Russia became digital (excluding some regional TV broadcasters).
+In 2019, almost all TV in Russia became digital (excluding some regional TV broadcasters).

 Serbia

 In May 2009, the Serbian Ministry of Telecommunications and Information Society officially announced that the DVB-T2 standard will be the national digital terrestrial broadcasting standard for both SD and HD.
 Serbia has become one of the first countries to commit to the DVB-T2 standard.
 First public test with DVB-T2 signal in Serbia was during Telfor 2009 conference in Belgrade.
 Analog switch off has been planned for 4 April 2012.
 But it was postponed to 2013.
 Now the final switch off is planned to finish on 1 May 2015.
 On 21 March 2012 JP ETV started trial DVB-T2 transmission across Serbia offering viewers a total of 10 SD channels and a HD version of the public broadcaster's channel RTS.
 On 14 November 2013 JP ETV has updated initial network for digital terrestrial television, and now DVB-T2 signal is available to over 90 percent of the population of Serbia.

 In June 2015, the transition to DVB-T2 was finished.